Fresno Grizzlies Game Notes at Inland Empire

 EJ AND THE SB: Grizzlies' outfielder EJ Andrews Jr. has stolen nine bases this season, one in nine different games.
 Fresno is 9-0 when Andrews Jr. swipes a base with all nine games ending within four runs.
 Four of those nine games have ended with one-run Fresno wins.

-FRANZEN GETS THE NOD: Tonight, the Grizzlies hand the ball to lefty Caleb Franzen.
-The 22-year-old was a 12th round draft pick by the Rockies in 2022 out of the University of Portland.
-You can read more about Franzen on Page 2 of the Game Notes and Page 27 of the Media Guide.
+PACHECO PITCHES: Tonight, the Grizzlies hand the ball to lefty Albert Pacheco for the eighth time.
+The 20-year-old signed as an international free agent by the Rockies in 2019.
+You can read more about Pacheco on Page 2 of the Game Notes and Page 47 of the Media Guide.

 BIG CROWDS FOR GRIZZLIES STARTERS: This season, Grizzlies starting pitchers have enjoyed big crowds in their outings.
-RHP Jordy Vargas (13 starts, 58,383), LHP Caleb Franzen (14 starts, 58,225) and RHP Connor Staine (15 starts, 50,238) rank 1-2-3 in the California League in highest total attendance during their starts.
-Vargas (13 starts, 4,491) and Franzen (14 starts, 4,159) rank 2-3 in highest average attendance, all behind former Grizzlies starter Joe Musgrove (1 start, 5,738).
-Musgrove made a rehab start with Lake Elsinore.
+LHP Caleb Franzen (15 starts, 61,429), RHP Jordy Vargas (13 starts, 58,383) and RHP Connor Staine (15 starts, 50,238) rank 1-2-3 in the California League in highest total attendance during their starts.
+Vargas (13 starts, 4,491) and Franzen (15 starts, 4,095) rank 2-3 in highest average attendance, all behind former Grizzlies starter Joe Musgrove (1 start, 5,738).
+Musgrove made one rehab start with Lake Elsinore.
 (Credit to Cory Schwartz from Major League Baseball).

-SINGLE-SEASON SAVES RECORD WATCH: Grizzlies closer Zach Agnos has a Minor League-leading 17 saves this season, putting him in a tie for 9th all-time (Manny Aybar, 2003) in the franchise's Top 10 single-season saves.
-Next up for Agnos are Cory Bailey (1999) and Heath Hembree (2014), who are tied for seventh all-time with 18 saves.
+SINGLE-SEASON SAVES RECORD WATCH: Grizzlies closer Zach Agnos has a Minor League-leading 18 saves this season, putting him in a tie for 7th all-time (Cory Bailey, 1999 and Heath Hembree, 2014) in the franchise's Top 10 single-season saves.
+Next up for Agnos is Geno Espineli (2009), who is sixth all-time with 19 saves.

 SUNDAYS AND SERIES: The Grizzlies 11-game Sunday win streak ended on July 23rd against Modesto in extras.
 The streak lasted from May 7-July 16.
 That was tied for the longest win streak on a certain day since 2022 where the Grizzlies won 11 straight Tuesday games from April 19-June 28 and ended the season at 17-3 on Tuesdays.
 Fresno also saw their streak of six straight series wins come to an end on July 23rd.
 The Grizzlies have not lost a series since May 29-June 4 at San Jose (seven series overall).